yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-azure-event-hub.md

 ### Step 3: Configure the YugabyteDB CDC Connector

 After you have created the YugabyteDB CDC Connector, you must configure it to send CDC data to Azure Event Hubs.

-To connect the CDC Connector to Event Hubs do the following:
+To connect the CDC Connector to Event Hubs, do the following:

 1. Edit the `config.yaml` file in the directory where you created the YugabyteDB CDC Connector, with the following parameters: